PhD projects

 Vladimirs project is titled Food citizenship: the formation of citizens in the programs to prevent and reduce malnutrition in Colombia.

 The project aims to uncover the processes and practices shaping citizenship among individuals grappling with food insecurity, with a particular focus on programs catering to children suffering from malnutrition.
-These interventions primarily revolve around consumption, a concept elucidated by Lock and Guyen as the medicalization of diet (2018, p.164).
+These interventions primarily revolve around consumption, a concept elucidated by Lock and Guyen as the medicalization of diet.
 They encompass medical efforts to identify and rehabilitate nutritional conditions, alongside directives urging families, especially women, to take self-responsibility in this regard (Page-Reeves, 2004).
 These measures will be examined for their intersections with the human right to food, humanitarian interventions, and the promotion of healthy lifestyle habits.
 They encompass various directives dictating behaviors and lifestyles, such as the utilization of therapeutic and supplementary foods, recommended food quantities and qualities, meal preparation techniques, eating schedules, caloric intake guidelines, and age-specific nutritional requirements, among others.
 He will analyze the relationship between these interventions and practices of government that contribute to the emergency of a specific food citizenship in Colombia.

 Supervisor: Ayo Wahlberg, University of Copenhagen